Chairnee/grand-staff-trainer/README.md

     - All inversions: Cdim7/Eb ...
     - Added notes: CMadd2, CMadd4, CMadd9, CMadd11 ...

-### Exercise Panel
+## Exercise Panel

-### Keyboard Display Panel
+## Keyboard Display Panel

 ## Design Rationale
 Music is complex and many perspectives can be taken for any problem.
 Great effort has been put into making each feature feel as intuitive and consistent as possible, but there will no doubt be moments of confusion.
-This section is to explain the logic driving the key
+This section is to explain the logic driving the features.

 ### Input Analysis